oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

     1. [Issue #278](https://github.com/oasis-tcs/sarif-spec/issues/278): "Should the sections be reordered?"

         This is an editorial issue raised by Jim.
-Michael and I discussed and we feel the current ordering approach reasonable as a whole (although we might decide to make small changes consistent with the current approach).
+Michael and I discussed and we feel that he current ordering approach reasonable as a whole (although we might decide to make small changes consistent with the current approach).

     1. [Issue #283](https://github.com/oasis-tcs/sarif-spec/issues/283): "result.message SHALL be present constraint dropped from schema"